 - New / leased protection.

-- Increased max insured value (MPI will only pay up to $50,000 on a total loss.
-If your vehicle is worth more, you need to buy up the value).
+- Increased max insured value (MPI will only pay up to $70,000 on a total loss, so if your vehicle is worth more, you need to buy up the value).

 - Income Replacement Indemnity (IRI) extension coverage.

 Whether you are 18, 45, or 80 years old, you can get car insurance add-ons (extensions) based solely on your driving record from SMI.
 That means you could save yourself a few bucks (or more) every year.

 - Included rental car coverage with loss of use extension.

 - Coverage transfers with the driver, not the vehicle.

 - Support from Brio Insurance if you need to make a claim.

 Chat with one of our Auto Insurance Specialists today.
 They’re waiting to put together an auto insurance plan that works for you.